gracicot/slate/android-model/README.md

 ## Implementation Status

-This has not been integrated in Slate as a plugin yet.
-This is a proof of concept and many use cases are not supported yet or just crashes.
+This has not been integrated in Slate as a plugin.
+This is a proof of concept and some use cases are not supported or just crashes.

 Right now, there are two editors in the page: A native, vanilla content editable and a Slate editor.
 Since the integration into Slate hasn't been done yet, we only care about generating the right commands to the Slate Editor.